ValdemarOrn/valdemarorn.github.com/Articles/Monte-Carlo-Pi.md

 		Console.WriteLine("Pi is approx {0:0.0000}", pi);
 	}

-My i7 Extreme has 6 logical cores and with hyperthreading, it can run 12 threads in parallel.
-Irregardless, this code takes 460ms to run on my machine (about 60% longer overall), but it is in fact computing 12x more samples than before, as the operating system is reporting Environment.ProcessorCount = 12.
-This means the program is now about 7.5x faster than before!
+On an i7 Extreme with 6 logical cores it can run 12 threads with hyperthreading in parallel.
+This code takes 460ms to execute (about 60% longer overall), but it is in fact computing 12x more samples than before, as the operating system is reporting Environment.ProcessorCount = 12.
+This means the program is now about 7.5x faster than before.

 ## Some Notes: